-If you have eaten a food that has the term malt or malted in its name, chances are you've eaten maltose.
-Maltose is a sugar not naturally found in high quantities in the food supply, but your body can generate it when you digest starchy foods.
+If you've ever eaten a food that has the word malt or malted in its name or description, chances are you've eaten maltose.
+Maltose is a carbohydrate (technically, a sugar), not naturally found in high quantities in the food supply, according to Krause's Food and The Nutrition Care Process.
+But your body can break it down when you digest starchy foods.

 Dietary Sources of Maltose

 Maltose is also found in molasses, which is a sweet product that gives a distinct flavor to baked goods.
 There are also some malted beverages that are served as a hot chocolate-like product with milk, or as a malted milkshake.

 Maltose in Beer and Alcohol Production